Hope For The "Undermothered" Child

 2. Mother as place of attachment

-3. Mother as a first responder –life firefighters and police officers.
+3. Mother as a first responder –like firefighters and police officers.
 The people you call when there is an emergency.

 5. Mother as a nurturer